York and North Midland Railway: Origins

-Having seen the success of the Liverpool and Manchester Railway and, in 1833, Acts of Parliament for lines to London from Lancashire – the Grand Junction and the London and Birmingham, the manufacturers of Yorkshire realised that they would be at a commercial disadvantage.
+Having seen the success of the Liverpool and Manchester Railway and, in 1833, acts of Parliament for lines to London from Lancashire – the Grand Junction and the London and Birmingham, the manufacturers of Yorkshire realised that they would be at a commercial disadvantage.

 George Hudson, who was brought up in a farming community and started life as a draper's assistant in York until in 1827, when he was 27 years old, he inherited £30,000.
 He had no former interest in railways, but seeing them as a profitable investment arranged a public meeting in 1833 to discuss building a line from York to Leeds.
 While the route was being planned, the North Midland Railway was formed in 1835 to build a line from Derby to Leeds.
 This would connect with the Midland Counties Railway at Derby and therefore, via the London & Birmingham Railway, provide rail access to London.
 Later that year at a public meeting in York, the York & North Midlands Railway was formed to build a railway line to a junction with the North Midland Railway near Normanton.

-George Stephenson was appointed engineer for the line, a private bill was presented to Parliament seeking permission to build the railway and Royal Assent was given on 21 June 1836 to the Act that confirmed Hudson as chairman.
+George Stephenson was appointed engineer for the line, a private bill was presented to Parliament seeking permission to build the railway and royal assent was given to the York and North Midland Railway Act 1836 (6 & 7 Will.
+4. c. lxxxi) on 21 June 1836.
+The act confirmed Hudson as chairman.